 Who can you call when something goes wrong with the software?
 Who will help you if you need to integrate the accounting system with a new software?
 No matter how good the new system is, something or other will need fixing in the future.
 Choose a software provider that you can count on.
 And make sure that you have a written agreement outlining the extent of post-sales support that you are entitled to.

 We hope that asking these questions will help you make the correct decision.
+At QX, we help clients through our outsourced finance and accounting services.
 Over the years, we have played a part in the implementation of accounting software for clients across industries.
 If you need assistance with software selection or migration, feel free to contact us online, or call us on 0845 838 2592.